I am a fourth-year doctoral candidate in the department of history.

-I study American Indian and early colonial Northeastern American history with a particular interest in the mid-Atlantic region and what the Dutch called "New Netherland" in the seventeenth century.
-Following these threads across the Atlantic, I also study globalization and exchange in early modern Europe (Dutch Republic, late 16th-17th centuries).
+I study Native American and early colonial Northeastern American history with a particular interest in the mid-Atlantic region and what the Dutch West India Company called "New Netherland" in the seventeenth century.
+I also study early modern art, architecture, economic and consumer life in the Dutch Republic (sixteenth–seventeenth centuries).

-BA with honors in Anthropology, Lafayette College, Easton, PA, 2017.
+BA with honors, Department of Anthropology & Sociology.
+Lafayette College, Easton, PA.
+2017.

 Historical ethnography, historical archaeology, art history, decolonizing methodologies, histories of early modern collecting and artisan epistemologies, spatial and environmental history, temporalities of landscape, heritage and memory, colonial cultures, colonial disorders, museums and collections research.